 The official Archives of the Reformed Church in America (RCA) is located in Sage Library, however, it is institutionally separate from Sage Library.
-If you are in search of genealogical information or other archival records from RCA churches, missions, or programs, please directly contact archivist Russell Gasero to make an appointment before visiting the archives.
+If you are in search of genealogical information or other archival records from RCA churches, missions, or programs, please directly contact archivist Matthew Gasero to make an appointment before visiting the archives.
 The Sage Library staff is not able to provide access to the RCA archives.